- The average cost of car insurance in Alaska is $1,676 a year or $140 per month, based on our data analysis.

 Calculate the cost of car insurance in Alaska

-As a result, people living in higher-risk neighborhoods of Alaska have to pay more than those living where the risks are lower.
+As a result, residents in higher-risk neighborhoods in Alaska pay more for premiums than those in lower-risk areas.

 Calculate car insurance rates by ZIP code in Alaska